-Having said that, many people come to Henley Royal Regatta just to picnic and party – I’ve certainly done my fair share of both in the past ;-).
+Having said that, many people come to Henley Royal Regatta Chinawhite just to party – I’ve certainly done my fair share of both in the past ;-).
 We also learnt that there’s an easier way to get here, by taking a cab to Gate A from where it’s a short walk, so next time that’s definitely what I’d do.
-Arriving at the Chinawhite enclosure, I was relieved to see that it was really spacious.
+Arriving at the Henley Royal Regatta Chinawhite enclosure, I was relieved to see that it was really spacious.
 The location right on the banks of the Thames is just opposite the start of the race at Temple Island.
 The music was discreet and relaxing, though of course it gets cranked up in the evening when the party truly gets started.

 The original Chinawhite on Air Street in London is still going strong and recent clubbers include One Direction, Rihanna, Leonardo Di Caprio and Kendall Jenner.
 They’ve also hosted the enclosure at the Cartier International Polo for 11 years.
 Our tickets gave us access to the VIP Riverside Lounge and we headed straight inside to meet a few fellow party-goers.
 I was delighted to chat with Linda Bracey, the owner of God’s Own Junkyard, the whacky neon sign emporium in Walthamstow.
 There was a really good mix of people of all ages and backgrounds, and everyone was so friendly.